wildahunden/saltdemo/README.md

 ### Preparing to use terraform with oci
 You will need to create export a number of variables which terraform will use to authenticate to oci.
-To simplify I created a file for the api credentials: ~/terraform_oci
+To simplify I created a file for the api credentials and put it in ~/terraform_oci.
+You can see a sample in the /oci/.terrafor_oci file.

 export TF_VAR_tenancy_ocid="<tenancy ocid>"